trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 Although the case scenario provided background information about the suspected infection chain, the findings presented in this report are based solely on forensic analysis of the PCAP using Wireshark.
 All documented indicators of compromise (IOCs), observed network communications, and investigation conclusions were derived from evidence contained within the capture.

-## Objectives
+## Objectives and Workflow

 - Identify the compromised workstation
 - Analyze DNS requests
+- Find established TCP handshakes connected to the compromised workstation
--
+- Investigate TLS communications
-- Investigate HTTP communications
+- Investigate HTTP GET communications
 - Identify indicators of compromise (IOCs)
 - Reconstruct the observed communication sequence
 - Map observed network behaviors to the MITRE ATT&CK framework